preservim/vim-colors-pencil/README.markdown

 [it]: https://github.com/mattly/iterm-colors-pencil
 [vo]: http://www.vim.org/scripts/script.php?script_id=4850

-If you find this plugin useful, you may want to check out these others by [@reedes][re]:
+If you find this colorscheme useful, you may want to check out these plugins by [@reedes][re]:

 * [vim-lexical][lx] - building on Vim’s spell-check and thesaurus/dictionary completion
 * [vim-litecorrect][lc] - lightweight auto-correction for Vim